FredHutch/ls2/README.md

 Note that this overrides the Lmod in the container, so if version parity is important to you, you'll always want to keep your /app Lmod in sync with the LS2 Lmod.
 You can deploy Lmod to /app using the [LS2 Lmod repo](https://github.com/FredHutch/ls2_lmod).

 Details: take a look into the scritps, but this procedure re-runs the build step from the Dockerfile as root in order to install/uninstall OS packages, and adjusts the uid/gid to match your deployment outside the container.

+Assumptions: /app exists, and you have already deployed the EasyBuild package into /app.